The 11 Best TV Shows About Hotels

 Before Jason Momoa was Khal Drogo and Aquaman, he played a supporting character in Fox’s primetime soap opera set in Hawaii, North Shore.

-Like its predecessor on this list, North Shore was canceled after one season, with the plot ending on a major cliffhanger!
+Sadly, North Shore was canceled after one season, with the plot ending on a major cliffhanger!

-The show follows the ups and downs of their professional – and later personal – relationship, as well as the lives of the hotel employees, their families, and even that of the business owners nearby.
+The show follows the ups and downs of their professional – and later personal – relationship, as well as the lives of the hotel employees, their families, and even those of the business owners nearby.

 The White Lotus, HBO (2021 – present)